mrc-ide/excalibur/README.md

-This method assumes that the n-th derivative of D is 0 and solves the resulting equation for I. n is determined by the argument nderiv and the derivative is calculated symbolically with the package Deriv.
+This method assumes that the n-th derivative of D is 0 and solves the resulting equation for I. n is determined by the argument nderiv and the derivative has been calculated symbolically with the package *Deriv*.
 The higher n is the closer this approximation gets to the real solution, however for certain set of parameters, increase n also flattens the derivative, making it harder to optimise for I.

 <div id="refs" class="references csl-bib-body hanging-indent">